BaseMax/php-jwt-example/README.md

 # php-jwt-example

 This is an example of how to decode PWT generated tokens and encode tokens in PHP.
+(Also jwt bearer token)

 ## Installation